 A faculty mentor can play a myriad of roles in your life, but one of the most important is helping you learn how to be a professional in your field.
 What are the up-and-coming research fields?
 Is a postdoc really necessary?
 What is the most popular conference where all the bigwigs meet up every year?
 What are the journals you should be targeting for publication?
 Will kids derail my career?
 These are the types of questions a good faculty mentor can answer for you.

 How do you go about finding a faculty mentor?
 It would be great if the preeminent researcher at your school would come up and say “hey, you seem promising, I’m going to mentor you.”
 However, that is pretty unlikely.
 Often times faculty are happy to serve as a mentor, but they won’t volunteer or assume you need or want them.
-It is up to you to seek out those mentors and forge that relationship.
+It is up to you to seek out those mentors and forge that relationship, while getting a doctorate.

 What should you think about when searching for a faculty mentor?
 There are a lot of factors that can impact whether a faculty mentor is the right fit for you: